 One of the most prominent complaints about Justice League is the special effects being subpar.
 To some degree, this seems to have to do with the reshoots.
 After all, the movie was heavily reshot just a few months before it opened in theaters.
 This provided very little time to touch up the special effects and get them looking as impressive as possible.

 However, Aquaman wrapped production in October 2017, a full 14 months before it opens in theaters.
-And right now, there is no sign that any major reshoots will be needed.
+In April 2018, Wan mentioned in passing that reshoots were going on, but there was little to no fanfare around the announcement.
 So assuming the production continues to be relatively drama-free, we should expect Aquaman to look more consistently visually impressive than Justice League.

 In addition, although the world of Atlantis felt somewhat empty in Justice League, it will likely look better in Aquaman, as Wan has access to a whole cast of characters whereas Justice League only really had Amber Heard as Mera.